FOSSonTop/crave/getting-started/unsupported-roms.md

     P("Devspace: Create crave clone(using a similar ROM as base)") Q("Queue: Wait for the build to start")
-    R("Build Server: Uses crave run commands to build and sync the ROM you want")
+    R("Build Server: Uses crave run commands to sync the ROM you want")

     P ==> | Choose a good base that is similar to the ROM you're building.
     Eg. LineageOS 21 |Q ==> R --> |Build the ROM you'd like.